Retirement 8 min read February 2026

 The UK actually has some significant benefits for FIRE seekers:

-• ISA allowance: £20,000/year in completely tax-free growth and withdrawals.
+• ISA allowance: £20,000/year in completely tax-free growth and withdrawals — the shows how much of this year's allowance you've used and what it could grow to.
 No US equivalent.

 • NHS: No need to budget for health insurance — a major expense for US early retirees